Introduction

 char* argv[] )

-17 inplaceInclusiveScan( host_a );
+18 inplaceInclusiveScan( host_a );

-27 inplaceInclusiveScan( cuda_a );
+28 inplaceInclusiveScan( cuda_a );

 Array is responsible for memory management, access to array elements, and general array operations.

-Definition Array.h:66
+Definition Array.h:64

 Scan does not use fetch

 function because the scan must be performed on an array.
 Its complexity is also higher compared to reduction.
 Thus if one needs to do some operation with the array elements before the scan, this can be done explicitly and it will not affect the performance significantly.
 On the other hand, the scan function takes interval of the vector elements where the scan is performed as its second and third argument.
-The next argument is the operation to be performed by the scan and the last parameter is the idempotent ("zero") element of the operation.
+The next argument is the reduction operation to be performed by the scan and the last parameter is the identity element of the reduction operation.

 The result looks as: